noccylabs/immp-spec/immp-draft.md

 ### ...and Shared storage

-Several users belonging to a group could share a mailbox, f.ex.
-`helpdesk@domain.com`, with each of them having their own mailboxes as `helpdesk/alice@domain.com` and `helpdesk/bob@domain.com`.
+Several users belonging to a group could share a mailbox, f.ex. `helpdesk@domain.com`, with each of them having their own mailboxes as `helpdesk/alice@domain.com` and `helpdesk/bob@domain.com`.
+The accounts can thus link to more than one mailbox.

 ### ...or Temporary storage (POP3)

 For automated services, the ability to download messages in a fashion similar to POP3 this would be beneficial for server storage space as well as bandwidth and management costs.

 ### ...or Push messages

 Sometimes, the purpose of a message is just to request a confirmation, or to notify the success or failure of a process.
 In those cases it is reasonable to bypass the inbox, and for that the message can be sent as a push message.

 #### Scenario 1.
 E-mail configuration